 Everyone loves a pub quiz, and they have certainly been sorely missed during lockdown.
 Well, if you fancy yourself a bit of a quiz master, why not write your own pub quiz for you and your flat?
 You can either take it in turns writing the quiz each week, or you could each write your own specialist round.

 Get the drinks in and settle in for a fun-filled night of bizarre questions (there’s always that one flatmate who knows far too much about the Spice Girls).

 After all that eating, gaming and drinking, you’re going to need a nice, relaxing day off.
 Get out those manicure sets, facemasks and washing up bowls full of warm, soapy water and enjoy a day at your very own spa.
 You could combine it with a movie night, just make sure you have plenty of snacks and drinks to go with your chill evening in.

 We hope you’re not struggling too much with the second lockdown and are making the most of your time with your flatmates.
 If you are struggling, you can always talk to a member of staff in your CityBlock accommodation.
-We have student accommodation in Lancaster, student accommodation in Reading and student accommodation in Durham.
+We have student accommodation in Lancaster and student accommodation in Reading.